codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 * Re-compute least-squares `H` estimate using all of the inliers.

-finally, use the solution with the highest score.
+Finally, use the solution with the highest score.

 #### Ransac's Tasks